 Liner Socks –

-When it comes to socks, there are two different combinations that I wear over my residual, and alternate between for comfort and performance.
-First, over the skin.
-I use the French DawFlo sheath, they are expensive but comfortable to the skin and durable after repeated washes.
-They are very thin and don’t wrinkle during wear- wrinkling is a bad thing, as it can be painful.
-Alternatively, I use Silipos BK Silosheath gel socks, they are made of a thin layer of gel against the skin with a thin layer of sheath backing, on the outside.
+When it comes to socks, there are two different combinations that I use and alternate between for comfort and performance.
+For a first layer over the skin, I use the French DawFlo sheath; they are expensive but comfortable to the skin and durable after repeated wash and use.
+They are very thin and don’t wrinkle during wear— wrinkling is a bad thing, as it can be painful.
+Alternatively, I use Silipos BK Silosheath gel socks; they are made of a thin layer of gel against the skin with a thin layer of sheath backing on the outside.
 They are very comfortable to wear, especially when having uncomfortable spots on your residual.
-The only drawback is the usual sweating part, like any other gel wear.
-(Please see pictures below)
+The only drawback is the usual sweating part, like any other gel wear (see pictures below).
+For a second layer, I use The Royal Flush Prosthetic Socks; they are available in different thicknesses (2, 3, 4, 6, 8 ply).
+They are made of great materials that were invented to make veterans’ socks.
+They don’t wrinkle, keep dry, repel sweat, and are very durable after repeated wash and use (see pictures below).

-Please note that you always need theses two layers of socks at all times for sure, as but you can add a third layer in case of loose fitting.
+Please note that you always need these two layers of socks at all times for sure, and you can add a third layer in case of loose fitting.
 In general, I use either DawFlo and 3-ply or 5-ply Royal Flush combination, or Silipos and 3-ply or 5-ply Royal Flush combination.
 These two combinations sometimes feel like you have two different prostheses for alternation.
-By adding a second liner as described before, you now have different combinations and alternatives to shift around and help provide relief to your hard working residuals.
-Please note that all of these socks options come in different sizes and different lengths to fit your needs.
+By adding a second liner as described before, you now have different combinations and alternatives to shift around and help provide relief to your hard-working residuals.
+Please note that all of these sock options come in different sizes and different lengths to fit your needs.

 Juzo sleeves –